 Consider Downsizing

 If your current RV or boat is stretching your budget too thin, think about trading it for a more affordable model.
-This could significantly reduce your monthly payments and make them easier to manage.
+This could significantly reduce your monthly payments and make them more manageable.

 Explore Additional Income Sources